 “…construction of modest-sized single-family homes has been particularly weak.
 Despite increases in 2017, small homes under 1,800 square feet represented just 22 percent of single- family completions [in 2018], down from 32 percent on average in 1999 – 2011.”

 Land prices are one reason for the construction lag in lower-priced homes.
 According to Ted Wilson of Dallas-based Residential Strategies, “developers cannot get cheap enough land and lots to get the house price down enough.”

 Not the Fastest Market, But Still Competitive

-So clearly, Dallas is not one of the fastest moving real estate markets country.
-The fastest markets (when measured by the median days from listing to contract) are mostly located in the Pacific Northwest and in California, as of spring 2018.
-Still, low inventory and steady demand will keep the Dallas housing market competitive for the foreseeable future.
+Clearly, Dallas is not one of the fastest moving real estate markets in the nation.
+The fastest markets (when measured by the median number of days from listing to contract) are mostly located in the Pacific Northwest and in California, as of summer 2019.